letrinhhoangvu/cakephp-composite-key-model/README.md

 Usage
 ============================

-Just place CompositKeyModel.php to your Model folder in CakePHP 2.x
+Just place CompositeKeyModel.php to your Model folder in CakePHP 2.x

 Load the file and define Model class extends that Model.